itoshkov/itoshkov.github.io/git-tutorial.md

   server.
 For example you can see the commit history, checkout an older commit, create a new branch from it and make a new commit in it all without needing to connect to any outside server (except for StackOverflow of course).
-* You can implement various development models besides the centralized one.
+* You can use various development workflows besides the centralized one.

 Git is a Distributed VCS, so it leaves us with little choice in the matter: our system also needs to be distributed.